PaperCutSoftware/GhostTrap/README.md

 ##Developers

-To build Ghost Trap form source, here is a brief flow:
+To build Ghost Trap from source, here is a brief flow:

  1. Clone the GIT repo.